jamesjcai/scGEAToolbox/docs/social_networks.rst

 Twitter Hashtag
 ===============
 If you create amazing visualizations using `scGEAToolbox` and you want to tweet them, remember to include the `#scGEAToolbox <https://twitter.com/hashtag/scGEAToolbox?src=hashtag_click>`__ hashtag: we will be happy to retweet.

-You might be interested in taking a look at the `official documentation of scGEAToolbox <https://scgeatoolbox.readthedocs.io/>`__, with posts about applications (analysis, visualization or both) to cool datasets.
+Adain, you might be interested in taking a look at the `official documentation of scGEAToolbox <https://scgeatoolbox.readthedocs.io/>`__, with posts about applications (analysis, visualization or both) to cool datasets.